Admissions FAQs

 No. In view of the number of candidates, it is not possible to manage requests for a specific time during the test day.

-If your child has an EHCP, there are separate processes to be followed and you should speak first with your Local Authority who administer the process.
+If your child has an EHCP, there are separate processes for school admissions to be followed and you should speak first with your Local Authority who administer the process.
 You still need to complete the online Registration Form for your child to be able to sit the Selective Eligibility Test.
-Your child will need to pass the Selective Eligibility Test (and second stage tests where applicable) to be eligible for a place at Nonsuch High School for Girls, Sutton Grammar School, Wallington County Grammar School, Wallington High School for Girls, Wilson's School or for one of the 60 ability places at Greenshaw High School.
+Your child will need to pass the Selective Eligibility Test (and second stage tests where applicable) to be considered for a place at Nonsuch High School for Girls, Sutton Grammar School, Wallington County Grammar School, Wallington High School for Girls, Wilson's School or for one of the 60 ability places at Greenshaw High School.

 Your child will need:

-1. A printout of the invitation email which will be sent to you the week before the test.
+- A printout of the invitation email which will be sent to you the week before the test.
 This contains your child’s venue details and candidate number.

-2. Two pencils (HB or B), a soft rubber, a pencil sharpener and a ruler in a clear plastic pencil case or bag.
+- Two pencils (HB or B), a soft rubber, a pencil sharpener and a ruler in a clear plastic pencil case or bag.

-3. A fleece or jumper.
+- A fleece or jumper.

-4. If desired, water in a clear plastic sports cap bottle (no fizzy drinks) and a snack for break time (no nuts due to the number of children who suffer from nut allergies).
+- If desired, water in a clear plastic sports cap bottle (no fizzy drinks) and a snack for break time (no nuts due to the number of children who suffer from nut allergies).

-5. A reading book to help pass waiting time.
+- A reading book to help pass waiting time.
 It should be a book that your child is reading for pleasure.

-6. Tissues.
+- Tissues.

 Your child must not bring:

-1. A mobile telephone or any other electronic device.
+- A mobile telephone or any other electronic device.

-2. A calculator or calculator watch.
+- A calculator or calculator watch.

-3. A watch that beeps.
+- A smartwatch or watch that beeps.

-4. Any piece of stationery which displays times tables or other such information.
+- Any piece of stationery which displays times tables or other such information.

-5. A dictionary.
+- A dictionary.

-6. Any food containing nuts.
+- Any food containing nuts.

 Please do not send your child to the exam with a large backpack/bag as space in the exam areas is limited.
 We would recommend using a tote or carrier bag.
+Only analogue watches are permitted in the exam room.
+Candidates will be asked to remove their watch and place it on the desk in front of them.

 Please do not show us your child’s candidate number on your smartphone.
 You must have a printout with his/her candidate number when you arrive for the test.